 Hyperthyroidism is a fairly common condition among household cats, with approximately 12% of animals being affected with the condition.
 It is a fundamental dysfunction of the thyroid gland found in your cat’s neck.
 This organ is crucial to the overall function of your cat’s body and releases various hormones that help them function.
 There are a number of conventional therapies that can help manage the symptoms associated with the disease, though there is no known cure at the present time.
-Many cat owners are resorting to Cannabidiol (CBD) to help treat hyperthyroidism in their cat.
+You may have heard of cat owners talking about CBD oil.
+Let’s take a deeper look at what hyperthyroidism is and what CBD actually does.

 What is Hyperthyroidism in Cats?